TV Everywhere: Password sharing

-There have been instances of users deliberately sharing their TV Everywhere login credentials, or having them sold without their owner's knowledge on the black market, in order to allow others to view programs without subscribing to the channel.
-Charter Communications CEO Tom Rutledge, and ESPN's executive vice president for affiliate sales and marketing Justin Connolly, have considered this practice equivalent to piracy.
-In December 2017, it was reported that television providers and program distributors had begun to implement measures in order to discourage this practice, including reducing the length of login session, reducing the number of concurrent streams allowed on a single account, and monitoring unusual usage patterns such as large numbers of concurrent streams on a single account—especially those originating from outside of the customer's region, or during major programs.
+In some instances, users deliberately shared their TV Everywhere login credentials, or the credentials were sold without the owner's knowledge on the black market, which allowed others to view programs without subscribing to the channel.
+Charter Communications CEO Tom Rutledge and ESPN's executive vice president for affiliate sales and marketing Justin Connolly have considered this practice equivalent to piracy.
+In December 2017, it was reported that television providers and program distributors had begun to implement measures to discourage this practice, including reducing the length of login session, reducing the number of concurrent streams allowed on one account, and monitoring unusual usage patterns such as large numbers of concurrent streams on a single account—especially those originating from outside of the customer's region, or during major programs.

 In August 2019, as part of its latest carriage agreement, it was announced that Charter and Disney would "work together to implement business rules and techniques to address such issues as unauthorized access and password sharing."

 By contrast, HBO's then-CEO Richard Plepler argued in an interview that intentional password sharing did not impact their business, and was a "marketing vehicle" that could help attract new subscribers, while Netflix CEO Reed Hastings similarly argued that "household sharing leads to new customers because kids subscribe on their own as they start to earn income".